ShengXue97/youzu-flask/README.md

 ## Dependencies
 The relevant dependencies and libraries used are listed in the requirements.txt file

+## Future updates and improvements
+* Modularise OCR sections - Such that Tesseract-OCR can be substituted with other compatible OCR modules
+* Adding of image/diagram to individual options under every question
+* Enable processing and user editing of Structured (open-ended) questions

 ######*`MainV9.py` is an older version of this module, while `MainV11.py` has no support yet.
 Their uses have been deprecated since.*